sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 _This is where the fun begins_

-At the launch site, the rocket, the GSE system (Black Cat Launch System, BCLS), and the launch operators' computers are all connected to each other over Ethernet.
+At the launch site, the rocket, the GSE system (Black Cat Launch System, BCLS), and the launch operators' computers are all connected over Ethernet.

 While the rocket is on the ground, there are two primary requirements for